Elephant (2003 film): Plot

-Alex enters the cafeteria, which is strewn with overturned chairs, backpacks, several dead bodies, and numerous abandoned half-eaten lunches, and sits down.
-Alex picks up a cup from an abandoned lunch and casually drinks from it.
-Eric meets up with him, and they have a brief conversation about who they've shot, which ends when Alex shoots Eric mid-sentence.
+Alex and Eric reunite in the cafeteria, now strewn with overturned chairs, backpacks, several dead bodies, and numerous abandoned half-eaten lunches.
+The pair have a brief conversation about who they've shot while Alex casually drinks from a cup, which ends when he suddenly shoots Eric mid-sentence.
 Alex leaves the cafeteria, showing no emotion over killing Eric, and discovers Carrie and Nathan hiding in a freezer.
-He tauntingly recites "Eeny, meeny, miny, moe" to them to decide whom he should kill first.
-The film then cuts to credits leaving the ending ambiguous.
+He tauntingly recites "Eeny, meeny, miny, moe" to them to decide whom he should kill first, though the film ends before he makes his decision.